Breaffy: Village

 The Shamrock Bar, a local pub, is adjacent to St. Aloysius' Roman Catholic Church.
 The current church was constructed in 1978, replacing a 19th-century structure.
 Across from the church is St. John's National School, which consists of the original 1890 school building, now serving as a community centre, and a modern facility developed since the 1990s that currently educates 308 pupils.
 The four-star Breaffy House Hotel is nestled in a wooded area on the outskirts of the village.
 The hotel was previously the home to the Browne family, the landlords of the area until the mid-20th century.

 The village also features a 19th-century post office and schoolteachers residence, both of which are now disused.
-Breaffy also has a Gaelic Athletic Association pitch and team, the Breaffy GAA.
+Breaffy also has a Gaelic Athletic Association pitch and team, Breaffy GAA.